Updated: May 1

 If you're looking to lose weight quickly but don't want to get into a full workout routine or take up a new sport, don't worry there are plenty of ways to burn more energy throughout the day without exercise.

 Probably the simplest and MOST effective method of weight loss for those who don't want to exercise is walking.
-Whether this is walking to the store, walking around the block or even to work or school, walking is a fantastic was of increasing the amount of energy burned without you realising you're doing so.
+Whether this is walking to the store, walking around the block, walking on a treadmill or even to work or school, walking is a fantastic was of increasing the amount of energy burned without you realising you're doing so.

 Making small choices and habits, however insignificant they may seem, is a great way to burn more energy throughout the day.
 This can be as simple as taking the stairs on your way to work or even setting a reminder every hour to get up out of your desk and stretch.